-Within this eclecticism, the central practice of the Diamond Approach is what Ali calls Inquiry.
-It exemplifies the Diamond Approach’s orientation to growth and self-realization and leads to understanding and experiencing in a complete and experiential way.
+Within this eclecticism, the central practice of the Diamond Approach is what Almaas calls Inquiry.
+It exemplifies the Diamond Approach’s orientation to growth and self-realization and leads to understanding and experiencing in a complete and direct way.
 Inquiry is the practice; understanding is the result.
-Ali uses the term, understanding, in a specific way in the Diamond Approach.
+The process continues as greater understanding provides fuel and guidance for further inquiry.
+Ali uses the term understanding in a specific way in the Diamond Approach.
 This understanding is not merely an intellectual picture.
 It incorporates intellect, heart, body, and intuition in the pursuit of the truth of our nature.

 Understanding involves being fully present with your immediate experience.
-It also involves being present with the unfoldment of experience; thus understanding is dynamic, not static.
+It also involves being present with the unfoldment of experience; thus, understanding is dynamic, not static.
 Understanding requires kindness to yourself, awareness, and dedication to the truth, no matter what the consequences.
 The Diamond Approach’s method of Inquiry leads to this holistic understanding in a way that is open, sincere, discriminating, and genuinely curious.